iptc/newsml-g2/MAINTENANCE.md

     supported by the Core version of the standard)
 10. Run `release-tools/test-newsml-examples.sh` which runs `xmllint` over the examples folder to make sure no errors have been introduced.
+11. Run `tests/runtests.py` to run the unit tests and make sure that the new version doesn't break any old test cases.
+You should also write new unit tests for the changes being added, if you haven't already.
-11. Use XML Spy to create XML Schema documentation from the master XSD schema file and the "individual" schemas.
+12. Use XML Spy to create XML Schema documentation from the mAster XSD schema file and the "individual" schemas.
 Save them to `specification/XML-Schema-Doc-Power`.
-12. Print-to-PDF change requests from dev.iptc.org for inclusion in release pack to be sent to delegates, if necessary.
+13. Print-to-PDF change requests from dev.iptc.org for inclusion in release pack to be sent to delegates, if necessary.
-13. Run the script to move all files to the release folder and create ZIP files of the release: `release-tools/create-release.sh`
+14. Run the script to move all files to the release folder and create ZIP files of the release: `release-tools/create-release.sh`
-14. Commit and push all changes to GitHub: `git push origin -u my-new-branch` (Our `.gitignore` file already suppresses sending ZIP files to GitHub.)
+15. Commit and push all changes to GitHub: `git push origin -u my-new-branch` (Our `.gitignore` file already suppresses sending ZIP files to GitHub.)
-15. Create a pull request from the branch on GitHub.com.
+16. Create a pull request from the branch on GitHub.com.

 ### After the Standards Committee approves the new version:

 1. Update the APPROVED_DATE in `release-tools/newsmlg2-config-vars.sh`
-2. Run the above steps 3, 5, 7, 8, 10, 11, 13, 14 again to update files with
+2. Run the above steps 3, 5, 7, 8, 10, 12, 14, 15 again to update files with
     the approval date (this should be quick, just running scripts, except for the XML Spy documentation step)
 3. Merge the pull request into master on GitHub